mmig/text-caret-pos/README.md

 ## TODO

 * Add tests.
-* Consider adding [IE-specific](http://geekswithblogs.net/svanvliet/archive/2005/03/24/textarea-cursor-position-with-javascript.aspx) [code](http://stackoverflow.com/questions/16212871/get-the-offset-position-of-the-caret-in-a-textarea-in-pixels) if it avoids the necessity of creating the mirror div and might fix #14.
+* Consider adding [IE-specific](http://geekswithblogs.net/svanvliet/archive/2005/03/24/textarea-cursor-position-with-javascript.aspx) [code](http://stackoverflow.com/questions/16212871/get-the-offset-position-of-the-caret-in-a-textarea-in-pixels) if it avoids the necessity of creating the mirror div and might fix [#14](https://github.com/component/textarea-caret-position/issues/14).
-* Test IE8 support with `currentStyle`.
+* ~~Test IE8 support with `currentStyle`~~.

 ## Implementation notes

-For the same textarea of 25 rows and 40 columns, Chrome 33, Firefox 27 and IE9 return completely different values for `computed.width`, `textarea.offsetWidth`, and `textarea.clientWidth`.
+For the same textarea of 25 rows and 40 columns, Chrome 33, Firefox 27 and IE9 returned completely different values for `computed.width`, `textarea.offsetWidth`, and `textarea.clientWidth`.
 Here, `computed` is `getComputedStyle(textarea)`:

 Chrome 33